-Readers first read horizontally across the upper content area.
-Then they read down the page a bit and then across again in a second horizontal move that usually covers a shorter content area than the first horizontal scan.
+Readers first read horizontally across the upper content area before they read down the page a bit.
+Then they read in a second horizontal move that usually covers a shorter content area than the first horizontal scan.
 Finally, readers move on down the page to scan the content on the left side.

-Mobile is different, of course, but there are similar insights into how readers consume content on mobile screens.
+Reading on mobile is slightly different, of course, but there are similar insights into how readers consume content on smaller screens.

-This same source offers a half dozen tips for effective mobile copy which we'll share in this post.
-We think the advice is timely because given the growing dependence on mobile, there is—or should be—new urgency for optimizing your content for these devices.
+This same article offers a half dozen tips for effective mobile copy which are shared in this post.
+This advice is timely because given the growing dependence on mobile, there is—or should be—new urgency for optimizing your content for small devices.

 6 Tips for Effective Mobile Copy